Graylog2/documentation/pages/installation/docker.rst

 Plugins
 -------

-In order to add plugins you can build a new image based on the existsing `graylog2/server` image with the needed plugin included.
+In order to add plugins you can build a new image based on the existing `graylog2/server` image with the needed plugin included.
 Simply create a new Dockerfile in an empty directory::

   FROM graylog2/server:2.2.1-1